 American Express automatically transfers your pooled points to one account, enabling easy redemption.
-What’s more, you will never lose your points even if your accounts get closed for some other reason.
+What’s more, points don’t expire nor will you lose them — unless your accounts get closed.

 Editorial Note: Any opinions, analyses, reviews or recommendations expressed in this article are those of the author’s alone, and have not been reviewed, approved or otherwise endorsed by any card issuer.

 Editorial Note: This content is not provided by American Express.
 Any opinions, analyses, reviews or recommendations expressed in this article are those of the author’s alone and have not been reviewed, approved, or otherwise endorsed by American Express.

 Editorial Note: This content is not provided or commissioned by the bank advertiser.
 Opinions expressed here are author’s alone, not those of the bank advertiser, and have not been reviewed, approved or otherwise endorsed by the bank advertiser.
 This site may be compensated through the bank advertiser Affiliate Program.

 Our in-house research team and on-site financial experts work together to create content that’s accurate, impartial, and up to date.
 We fact-check every single statistic, quote and fact using trusted primary resources to make sure the information we provide is correct.
 You can learn more about GOBankingRates’ processes and standards in our editorial policy.

 - The Point Calculator.
 "Chase Points Value: Redemptions and Cash Value Calculator."